I checked out your website. And what did I find? Broken tags.

 Too many companies don’t plan

 39% of respondents to our most recent survey said their companies don’t document their analytics strategy.
-This reflects negatively on tag performance and causes decreased efficiency due to redundancy in measurement strategies.
+This reflects negatively on digital tag performance and causes decreased efficiency due to redundancy in measurement strategies.

 Before you ever start deploying tags or configuring variables on your site, you need to create a plan—your tagging plan.
-This plan documents your measurement and marketing strategy—outlining what tag is doing what and why.
+This plan documents your measurement and marketing strategy—outlining what the tag is doing and why.

 The planning phase allows you to map your business questions (e.g. Which segment of our customers converts best under x conditions?) against the variables that collect relevant data.

 The same principle applies to tags that add features to your site: You need to have a plan for when and where they should be implemented.

 Tagging plans help you avoid data overload.
 When I worked for Omniture, I was once tasked with helping a client convert roughly a hundred different dashboards with around 20-30 KPIs each to Omniture data.
 There were so many metrics, no one actually knew what they were all for.
 That’s the result of poor planning without clear documentation.